TomasHubelbauer/github-releases/README.md

 ### Consider scraping my repos watched for releases off GitHub until API'd

-### Await GitHub support reply about API for "Watch Releases" subscriptions

 ### Encode the email properly so that emoji shows up correctly

 ### Convert shortcodes in the repository descriptions to emoji

-### Keep a last check time for each repository and update the email copy
+### Update the email copy to say the checked period

-For each repo of the batch that was checked, read its last check date and find the oldest one.
-The range from then til now is the check range.
+The range from the value of `stamp.utc` til now is the check range.
 In the email body, say "X releases across Y repositories since D" where D is the date.
 Since it is virtually always going to be either daily or hourly, add relative time formatting (yesterday at X, an hour ago, X hours ago, ...).